Frequently Asked Questions

 Q: When do I need to apply?

 A. As soon as possible!
 GHC has admissions deadlines that are now in place to ensure that students have enough time to complete the admissions process.
-GHC begins making admissions decisions approximately five months prior to the start of a term.
+GHC begins making admissions decisions approximately five months prior to the start of each term.
 Application deadline dates are available on the GHC website.

 Q: What if I don’t know what I want to study at Georgia Highlands College?